wethod/learning-center-source/content/settings/index.md

 * **Expenses**: manage [categories of expenses]({{< relref "finance/index.md#set-a-category-of-expense" >}})
 * **Bank accounts**: set the list of bank accounts available for invoicing matters in your company.
 To each one, you can associate a name and an IBAN code.
 You can then select for each of your [clients]({{< relref "finance/index.md#client-list" >}}) the appropriate bank account usually used for payments.
 * **Vat rates**: set the list of VAT rate options that may be applied to an invoice.
 To each one, you can associate a short label (to easily recognize it), the rate and a more complete description of it.
 You can then select for each of your [clients]({{< relref "finance/index.md#client-list" >}}) the appropriate vat rate usually used for invoicing.
+**Split payment for VAT**: In some cases, legislation in Italy requires that when a state-owned company pays for an invoice, it pays VAT directly to the tax authority and the net amount to the supplier of goods and services.
+Suppliers must display the split amounts on the documents they issue to the customer.
 * **Payment terms**: manage all the types of payment terms agreed with your clients for invoicing matters.
 Associate a name and specify when the payment should be issued: is it 30 net days after the issue of the invoice or is it 30 net days (end of the month)?
 * **Google Drive Sync**: 🔜  manage [Google Drive integration with project canvases]({{< relref "pipeline/index.md#sync-with-google-drive" >}}).
 Here you can edit the shared drive to use and the job order categories for which the integration will work.